d2l-ai/d2l-en/chapter_preliminaries/probability.md

-In other words, there is only a 13.06% chance that the patient actually has HIV, despite using a very accurate test.
+In other words, there is only a 13.06% chance that the patient actually has HIV, despite the test being pretty accurate.
 As we can see, probability can be counterintuitive.
 What should a patient do upon receiving such terrifying news?
 Likely, the patient would ask the physician